How to Measure & Track Content Performance

 Tracking social shares and links is great for analyzing which content garnered the most reach.
 Comments, likes, retweets, etc are all good indicators of valuable content.

 You can use tools like Keyhole to monitor usernames, hashtags and keywords on your Instagram and Twitter accounts.
-Other similar tools include Talkwalker, Hootsuite and Google Alerts.
+Other similar tools include BuzzSumo, Talkwalker, Hootsuite and Google Alerts.